Lily Arkwright Moissanite or Charles & Colvard Moissanite

 Another reason for moissanite’s popularity is its price.
 The cost is considerably less than mined diamond meaning that larger carats and colour variants are within a more accessible price range, what would be an aspirational ring in mined diamond can be a reality in moissanite.
 Mined diamond relies on a finite supply and has to go through a number of different people before it is available on the jewellery market, lab grown gems, such as moissanite, do not have the same volume of processes.
 The only limiting factor of grown moissanite is its manufacturing methods which means that it can be sold at a lower price, and when bought through our global partners PayPal or Klarna we are able to offer 0% interest on all orders.
 Make sure to check out LDNFASHION's article on moissanite jewellery for more reasons why this gemstone is such a popular choice.

 As well as this moissanite is an ethical and sustainable choice when compared to current mining practices.
 Unfortunately there are numerous issues that pervade natural diamond mines whether that be low wages and bad working conditions, or the funding of conflicts and violent groups.
 Whilst this is being improved upon and means ethically sourced mined diamonds will hopefully be an option some time in the future, moissanite is an attractive choice as an engagement ring that is guaranteed to not have displaced or harmed people during its manufacturing.
-We also offer the world’s best lab grown diamonds as another option, all of which are fully certified to international standards.
+We also offer the world’s best lab grown diamond engagement rings as another option, all of which are fully certified to international standards.
 Furthermore, the energy needed to grow moissanite is dwarfed by the last quantities needed to extract natural diamond, making this gemstone a more ecologically sound option.

 The scratch resistance of a mineral is measured by the mohs scale of hardness and determines the durability of a gemstone.
 As a 10, diamond is the hardest substance on earth, with rubies and sapphires not far behind scoring a 9.
 At a 9.25, moissanite is close to the hardness of a diamond and makes for a very durable engagement ring suitable for everyday wear.
-All our moissanite also comes with a lifetime warranty, ensuring the utmost quality to all our customers.
+All our moissanite engagement rings also come with a lifetime warranty, ensuring the utmost quality to all our customers.

 Photo Reference: Loose Coloured Mix Lily Arkwright Moissanite